-There is some controversy as to the origin of Thanksgiving in the new world.
-In 1565, explorer Pedro Menéndez de Avilé invited local native Indians to a to dinner in St. Augustine, Fl. after holding a mass to thank God for his crew's safe arrival.
-In 1619 when British settlers reach the banks of the James River in Virginia a proclamation was read commemorating the day as “a day of thanksgiving to Almighty God."
+There is some controversy as to the origin of Thanksgiving in the New World.
+In 1565, explorer Pedro Menéndez de Avilé invited local native Indians to a dinner in St. Augustine, Florida, after holding a mass to thank God for his crew's safe arrival.
+In 1619, when British settlers reached the banks of the James River in Virginia, a proclamation was read commemorating the day as “a day of thanksgiving to Almighty God."

 The Pilgrims Thanksgiving Feast

 The first winter was a terrible ordeal.
-Forty six of the settlers never saw the next spring, succumbing to the weather and lack of food.
+Forty-six of the settlers never saw the next spring, succumbing to the weather and lack of food.
 Finally leaving the ship in March, the pilgrims moved ashore where they met Squanto, a member of the Pawtuxet tribe.
-Squanto worked with the pilgrims through spring and summer, teaching the malnourished pilgrims to grow local foods, hunt and fish and was instrumental in the colony's survival.
+Squanto worked with the pilgrims through spring and summer, teaching the malnourished pilgrims to grow local foods as well as hunt and fish.
+He was instrumental in the colony's survival.
 Squanto also introduced the pilgrims to the Wampanoag, a local tribe, and helped forge an alliance that would last for 50 years.

-In November of 1621 after a successful harvest, Gov. William Brandford arranged for a feast and invited the Wampanoag to attend, which they did in force; some 90 Indians attended the three day festival.
+In November of 1621, after a successful harvest, Governor William Brandford arranged for a feast and invited the Wampanoag to attend, which they did in force; some 90 Indians attended the three-day festival.

-There is no record of the exact menu for the celebration, although we know that the Governor sent 5 men out fowling for wild birds and that the Indians brought 5 deer to the feast.
-While it is certainly possible that turkey and pumpkin were on the menu we cannot know that for sure.
+There is no record of the exact menu for the celebration, although we know that the governor sent five men out fowling for wild birds and that the Indians brought five deer to the feast.
+While it is certainly possible that turkey and pumpkin were on the menu, we cannot know that for sure.

-There was no "Thanksgiving feast" in 1622, a year after the first one, but in 1623 the Plymouth colony did repeat the feast and days or periods of thanksgiving feasting spread through other colonies over the next few decades.
-It was never a formal, united, celebration but varied by location.
+There was no "Thanksgiving feast" in 1622, a year after the first one, but in 1623, the Plymouth colony did repeat the feast and days or periods of thanksgiving feasting spread through other colonies over the next few decades.
+It was never a formal, united celebration, but it varied by location.
 A few celebrated nearly every year, some only occasionally, but it was spreading.

 Until, that is, 1939.
-That year Thanksgiving fell late in the month, on Nov.
-30, and merchants wanted more time for Christmas shopping.
-Franklin D. Roosevelt accommodated them by moving Thanksgiving up one week for that year only, to Nov.
-23, but it was not well received.
+That year Thanksgiving fell late in the month, on November 30, and merchants wanted more time for Christmas shopping.
+Franklin D. Roosevelt accommodated them by moving Thanksgiving up one week for that year only, to November 23, but it was not well received.
 In 1941 congress passed a bill making Thanksgiving a permanent national holiday on the fourth Thursday of each November, which Roosevelt signed into law.
-Commercialism was (and is) so important that Thanksgiving has since spawned another, unofficial, holiday—Black Friday, with it's own history and legends.
+Commercialism was (and is) so important that Thanksgiving has since spawned another, unofficial, holiday—Black Friday, with its own history and legends.